Skip to content

 How Much Is Child Support in Arizona?

-If you make $60,000 a year in Arizona, child support for 1 child is estimated at $573 per month ($6,876 per year) based on the Arizona Child Support Guidelines (A.R.S. § 25-320).
+If you make $60,000 a year in Arizona, child support for 1 child is estimated at $683 per month ($8,196 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Arizona Child Support Estimates by Income (2026)